secretstartups/handbook/people-group/learning-and-development/newsletter/FY22-Q1/index.html.md

 **New and Updated [Leadership Pages](/handbook/leadership/):**

-The L&D Team has been adding more content to the leadership pages and doing [CEO Handbook Learning Sessions](/handbook/people-group/learning-and-development/learning-initiatives/#ceo-handbook-learning-sessions).
-You can see an outline of the pages below.
+The L&D Team has been adding more content to the leadership handbook pages and doing [CEO Handbook Learning Sessions](/handbook/people-group/learning-and-development/learning-initiatives/#ceo-handbook-learning-sessions).
+You can see an outline of the leadership pages below.

 * [Building Trust](/handbook/leadership/building-trust/)
 * [Coaching](/handbook/leadership/coaching/)